multiplealiases/Databending-With-FFmpeg/README.md

 ***

-This work is licensed under a
-[Creative Commons Attribution 4.0 International License][cc-by].
+This work (excluding the images that origninated from Unsplash) is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]